philippdormann/mensamax-api/README.md

 docker-compose up -d --build
 ```

-## 💻 Local Development with Express Server
+## 💻 Local Development
+Either develop on your machine directly or use the provided devcontainer for VSCode
 ```
 yarn && yarn dev
 ```